-You’ve seen us cook leaning salmon before, but how about some Baked Wood Plank Salmon!
-A new take on a familiar favorite, this cedar planked recipe one is definitely worth a try!
+You’ve seen us cook leaning salmon before, but how about some Wood Plank Salmon!
+This simple recipe is a new take on a familiar favorite and it is definitely worth a try!

 We’re all comfortable with smoking or grilling, but have you ever tried baking with fire?
 It might seem like a tricky feat without the right type of grill, but I baked this up using my simple backyard fire pit!